awsdocs/aws-dms-step-by-step/doc_source/chap-oracle-postgresql.migration-process.script-conversion.md

 1. Perform the database conversion\.
 This is necessary because the PL/SQL conversion needs to know the schema of the database\.
 For more information, see [Database Schema Conversion](chap-oracle-postgresql.migration-process.database-schema-conversion.md)\.

 1. Run AWS SCT, select the code involved in ETL and automatically convert the ETL code to AWS Glue\.
-For more information, see [Converting ETL processes to AWS Glue](https://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/CHAP-converting-aws-glue.html)\.
+For more information, see [Converting ETL processes](https://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/CHAP-converting-aws-glue.html)\.

 1. Fix any warnings and errors in the ETL code conversion\.